haoningng/haoningng/README.md

 ### Hi there, I'm Nick 👋

-- 👨‍💻 I’m a software engineering student at Holberton School Australia
+- 👨‍💻 I’m a junior dev at Tribal and a software engineering student at Holberton School Australia

 - 🔭 I'm currently learning about React. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">